 Astronomical Data Processing

-For the spectroscopic data there will be a focus on
+and spectroscopic data; for the latter data there will be a focus

-long-slit spectroscopy, thereby providing a background for Echelle
+on long-slit spectroscopy, thereby providing a background for

-fundamental issues related to the planning of data acquisition at
+to the fundamental issues related to the planning of data

 MSc Programme in Physics